Robust Bayesian Inference on Riemannian Submanifold: Introduction

-Despite the success of Bayesian approaches for well-specified models, there is an increasing recognition of their limitations in misspecified settings, particularly concerning the frequentist coverage of credible sets \citep{kleijn2012bernstein}.
-Unsurprisingly, this continues to be the case for manifold-valued parameters; see Table~\ref{Table:DTI1} for an illustration.
-The main challenge lies in accurately specifying a distribution family that captures the true data generating distribution $\m P^*$ (or likelihood function). \cite{lin2020robust} propose the use of the ``median-of-mean'' approach for robust and scalable inference on manifolds; \cite{bhattacharya2017omnibus} derive a central limit theorem for the empirical Fr\'{e}chet mean of manifold-valued data, which serves as the foundation for nonparametric inference based on the Fr\'{e}chet mean.
-One possible direction for robust inference on manifolds is to enhance the flexibility of the model by considering mixtures of parametric models~\citep{bhattacharya2010nonparametric}.
-However, this approach often leads to overparametrization and requires the usage of a multitude of nuisance parameters, leading to potential loss of statistical and computational efficiency when the focus is on simple population summary measures.
-Additionally, when dealing with manifold-valued parameters, Bayesian inference requires specific constructions and prior elicitation tailored to the manifold structure, making it more challenging to develop flexible (nonparametric) Bayesian models.
+To address the challenge of accurately specifying a distribution family that captures the true data generating distribution,~\cite{lin2020robust} propose the use of the ``median-of-mean'' approach for robust and scalable inference on manifolds for problems that can be formalized as optimization problems over non-Euclidean spaces; \cite{bhattacharya2017omnibus} derive a central limit theorem for the empirical Fr\'{e}chet mean of manifold-valued data, which serves as the foundation for nonparametric inference based on the Fr\'{e}chet mean.
+Another possible direction for robust inference on manifolds is to enhance the flexibility of the model by considering mixtures of parametric models~\citep{bhattacharya2010nonparametric}.
+However, this approach often leads to over-parameterization and requires the usage of a multitude of nuisance parameters, leading to potential loss of statistical and computational efficiency when the focus is on simple population summary measures.
+Additionally, when dealing with manifold-valued parameters, Bayesian inference requires specific constructions and prior elicitation tailored to the manifold structure, making it more challenging to develop flexible nonparametric Bayesian models.
 Furthermore, even with more flexible models, problems associated with misspecification may still persist.

-Another approach in the literature involves the use of pseudo-posterior distributions \citep{CHERNOZHUKOV2003293,jiang2008gibbs,chib2018bayesian}, where the parameter is treated as the solution of an estimating equation and one generates a likelihood targeting that.
+One promising approach in the literature involves the use of pseudo-posterior distributions \citep{CHERNOZHUKOV2003293,jiang2008gibbs,chib2018bayesian}, where the parameter is treated as the solution of an {\it estimating equation} and one generates a likelihood targeting that.
 Specifically, we represent the parameter of interest $\theta(\m P^*)$, viewed as a functional $\theta(\cdot)$ evaluated at $\m P^*$, through a population risk minimizer on a Riemannian submanifold $\m M$: